 This springs from the fact that their recorded data helps a lot in the discovery and observation of transient celestial phenomena.
 Astronomy and astrology have two commonalities; both observe the positions of celestial objects and share a common origin.
 Besides this, the use of ephemerides in either is distinct.

 With the intent of exploring the nature of the universe, early astronomy comprised mapping the positions of the celestial objects.
 This was the humble beginning of the science of astrometry.
 This mapping formed the earliest observations of inter-planetary motion and the philosophical nature of the Sun, Moon and the Earth.

-Previously, the Earth was believed to be the center of the universe and was studied as the 'geocentric model' of the universe.
-However, the myth was broken by a number of astronomical discoveries, like the 'obliquity of the ecliptic', 'lunar eclipses', and the size and distance of Earth's natural satellite, the Moon.
+Earlier, the Earth was believed to be the center of the universe and was studied as the 'geocentric model' of the universe.
+However, the myth was broken by astronomical discoveries like the 'obliquity of the ecliptic', 'lunar eclipses', and the size and distance of Earth's natural satellite, the Moon.

-It also includes the understanding of the discoveries and paralleled improvements in the size and quality of the various telescopes.
-The study involves the understanding of the extensive star catalogs nebulosity and clusters, the discoveries of new planets, distances between stars, and development of more accurate predictions about the motions of the celestial bodies.
+It also includes the understanding of the discoveries and paralleled improvements in the size and quality of the telescopes.
+The study involves the understanding of the extensive star catalogs nebulosity and clusters, the discoveries of planets, distances between stars, and development of more accurate predictions about the motions of the celestial bodies.